GSG-K3/React-Native-workshop/Recat-Native-Share.md

 $ npm i react-native-share --save
 ```

-2. After that, if you use iOS then you should install  the dependencies bu running this command:
+2. After that, if you use iOS then you should install  the dependencies by running this command:
 ```
 $ npx pod-install
 ```